Content modeling for beginners

 Personalization Is Behavior-Driven

-Created Visitor Groups based on user actions—like viewing ≥3 Italian recipes.
+Visitor Groups were created based on user actions—like viewing ≥3 Indian recipes.

-These groups personalize teaser blocks on the Start Page.
+These groups was then personalize the teaser blocks on the Home Page.

 Key Insight:

-• Content modeling is strategic—it shapes UX, personalization, and scalability.
+• Content modeling is strategic not just technical and it defines UX, personalization, and helps with scalability.

-• Hybrid modeling works best: top-down for structure, bottom-up for adaptability.
+• Hybrid modeling brings best of both approaches: top-down for structure, bottom-up for adaptability.

 • Taxonomy, blocks, and media types must be modeled with intent.